MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 you can use to interact with the Fabric network.
 It will also provide you visibility into what is happening in the network, and what activities are being carried out by the other workshop participants.

-The Marbles client application requires connectivity to three Fabric components:
+The Marbles client application uses the Fabric SDK and requires connectivity to three Fabric components:

 * Orderer: the Orderer was created by the facilitator before the workshop started.
 The facilitator will provide the endpoint (in fact, it should have been provided for you in Step 14.
 See the statement 'export ORDERER_CONN_ARGS=')
 * Peer: this is the peer you started in step 9.
 We will expose this using an NLB below (NLB because peers communicate using gRPC)
 * CA: this is the CA you started in step 8.
 We will expose this using an ELB below (ELB because the CA server exposes a REST API)

-Let's create the NLB endpoints for the peer and the ca. The K8s YAML files to create these would have been generated for you.
+Let's create the AWS Network Load Balancer (NLB) endpoints for the peer and the ca. The K8s YAML files to create these would have been generated for you.
+On your EC2 bastion instance (make sure you're on the EC2 instance, and not 'exec'd into the register container) replace the org numbers below to match yours, and the name of the peer (i.e. michaelpeer) to match your own.
-Replace the org numbers below to match yours, and the name of the peer (i.e. michaelpeer) to match your own.
 These files should already exist in the k8s/ directory:

 ```bash
 cd